Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 Accept wildcard characters: False
 ```

-### -vCPUsPerCore
+### -vCPUCountPerCore
 Specifies the vCPU to physical core ratio.
-When this property is not specified in the request body the default behavior is set to the value of vCPUsPerCore for the VM Size exposed in api response of [List all available virtual machine sizes in a region](https://docs.microsoft.com/en-us/rest/api/compute/resource-skus/list) <br><br> Setting this property to 1 also means that hyper-threading is disabled.
+When this property is not specified in the request body the default behavior is set to the value of vCPUsPerCore for the VM Size exposed in api response of [List all available virtual machine sizes in a region](https://docs.microsoft.com/en-us/rest/api/compute/resource-skus/list).
+Setting this property to 1 also means that hyper-threading is disabled.

 ```yaml
 Type: System.Int32